shogun-toolbox/shogun/doc/readme/EXAMPLES.md

 # API examples

 Shogun comes with automatically generated API examples in all interface languages, see [our website](http://shogun.ml/examples).
-This readme describes their mechanics and how they are used for documentation.
+This readme describes their mechanics and how they are used in documentation.
 See also [DEVELOPING.md](DEVELOPING.md) for their role in testing.

 # Quicklinks